bitcoinfacts/glacierprotocol.github.io/_docs/deposit/store-data.md

     possible location in your home or office that is immediately accessible.
     1. No, really.
 Like right now.
 That's basically a huge pile of cash you have just sitting there in envelopes on your desk.
-1. Hardware storage
+1. Hardware storage:
     1. Put tamper-resistant seals on the ends of all USB drives.
     1. Close the quarantined laptops, and seal the screen shut with a tamper-resistant seal.
     1. Store the hardware somewhere where it is unlikely to be used by accident.
-1. Maintenance planning
+1. Maintenance planning:
    1. Create a reminder for yourself in six months to execute the [Maintenance Protocol](../../maintenance/maintenance/).
   (If you don't have a reminder system you trust, find one on the web.)
 1. Long-term storage of
-<span class="danger">Cold Storage Information Packets</span>
+<span class="danger">Cold Storage Information Packets</span>:
     1. As soon as possible, transfer each
     <span class="danger">Cold Storage Information Packet</span> to its secure
     storage location (e.g. safe deposit box).